mnusrat786/Hospital-management-system/README.md

     3. Get appointment to the doctor according to the disease he is suffering from
     4. Purchase medicines of his choice
     5. Saves a list of visited patients if he logged in as a ‘Manager” in the program For saving the list of patients we used the concept of file handling.
 This program can be implemented on small scale hospital sector for its creativity.
-It provides a patient to select a particular disease from which he is suffering as well as a Manager can save a list of patients visited on a particular day.
+It provides a patient to select a particular disease from which he is suffering as well as a Manager can save a list of patients visited on a particular day
 ## Implementation
 ### Time Complexity
 Time complexity of Linked Lists: O(n)\